Best Strengthening Exercises for Older Adults

 Periodization

-Vary the intensity and focus of your workouts over time.
-For example:
+Variation in the intensity and purpose of your workouts over time.
+Examples include:

-• Focus on building strength for a few weeks
+• Dedication to strength training for a couple of weeks

 Regular Assessments

-Perform regular fitness assessments to track your progress.
-This might include:
+Take regular fitness tests to track your progress.
+This can be:

 • Balance tests